gv3Dev/NGL-Phish/README.md

-# ngl
+# NGL - Not Good Links 😈🔗
-Phishing tool for Instagram, cloaked as NGL - Anonymous questions link app
+Phishing tool for Instagram, cloaked as NGL - Anonymous questions link app 😬